top of page

 Girl with laptop client

-Stella with her laptop, Auckland, New Zealand, 2025
+Stella preparing for a call, Auckland, New Zealand, 2025

 Today I chatted with a 23-year-old cofounder of a $5 million technology startup.
 We connected on LinkedIn, set up a call, and what was initially planned as a 25-minute slot turned into an engaging hour-and-a-half discussion about careers, entrepreneurship, and mindsets for success.